nehaljwani/team.exiv2.org/book/IMaEA.md

 The PGF website is [https://www.libpgf.org](https://www.libpgf.org)

 This file format was introduced in 2000 at the same time as JP2000 with the intention of replacing JPEG.
 Neither PGF nor JP2000 have been successful in their aims.
-While both are technically superior to JPEG, the market as remained loyal to JPEG.
+While both are technically superior to JPEG, the market has remained loyal to JPEG.
 I suspect that is because few Camera manufacturers ship products that support this format.

 The file format is little-endian.
 Curiously, the metadata is embedded as a PNG which is big-endian.